fstnetwork/module-api/Quick_Start/02-Get_account_information.en.md

 # Get account information

-> In this chapter, you will learn how to retrieve current user's information.
+> In this chapter, you will understand how to retrieve current user's information.

 ## Table of Contents